Oxlade family via Victoria

 Alfred was born at Little Cremorne st, Richmond, in Melbourne, Victoria, 7 July 1863.
 He married at Ballarat 1887 Mary Nunn b 31 Dec 1863 at Chilwell, Geelong.
 Alfred and Mary lived Ballarat.

-Alfred worked at Rowlands Soft Drinks, Ballarat as labourer, later as packer: history of Rowlands Soft Drinks at
+Alfred worked at Rowlands Soft Drinks, Ballarat as labourer, later as packer.

 In 1899, Alfred and family were living at Windermere st, Ballarat, subsequently at 7 Ascot st, by 1920 at 103 Grant st.